Fighter (Dungeons & Dragons): Reception

+Scott Taylor for Black Gate said "Certainly, the groundwork for many a gamer starts with the fighter.
+He's essentially the 'easy one', the character class you give the new player because all you have to do is swing a weapon and hope the dice are lucky.
+There are no magic spells to learn, no prayer lists, holy symbols, or thieves tools.
+It's just put on some armor, grab a sword, and go, and you know, I really love that!"

 Screen Rant rated the fighter class as the 2nd most powerful class of the base 12 character classes in the 5th edition.

 The Gamer rated the 5th edition fighter subclass Samurai as the 10th most awesome subclass out of the 32 new character options in Xanathar’s Guide to Everything.

 Gus Wezerek, for FiveThirtyEight, reported that of the 5th edition "class and race combinations per 100,000 characters that players created on D&D Beyond from" August 15 to September 15, 2017, fighters were the most created at 13,906 total.
 Human (4,888) was the most common racial combination followed by dwarf (2,009) and then dragonborn (1,335).
 Wezerek wrote "when I started playing 'Dungeons & Dragons' five years ago, I never would have chosen the game’s most popular match: the human fighter.
 There are already enough human fighters in movies, TV and books — my first character was an albino dragonborn sorcerer.
 But these days I can get behind the combo’s simplicity".